plone/buildout.coredev/docs/git.rst

 **Solution:** ``git stash`` or ``git commit --amend -m"TMP"``.

-The basic idea here is: store your current changes safely (either on a git stash commit or directly on a commit on the branch, whichever you prefer), move to the canonical branch (``master`` usually), do the fixes/cleanups/refactorings there,
+The basic idea here is: store your current changes safely (either on a Git stash commit or directly on a commit on the branch, whichever you prefer), move to the canonical branch (``master`` usually), do the fixes/cleanups/refactorings there,